whitneyburton/portfolios/students/1606-front/madison-kerndt/20170111-madison-kerndt-m4.md

 * [Grit](https://github.com/turingschool/gear-up/blob/master/grit.markdown)

 I feel that grit is only taking perseverance into the picture and completely neglecting passion.
 If you feel passionate about your path then perseverance is never bad.
 It is only in the case of pure perseverance that issues occur.
 I really liked this gear up and the discussion that we had.
-I realized that not everyone believes that they have grit and that it is something to continually foster and persue.
+I realized that not everyone believes that they have grit and that it is something to continually foster and pursue.

 ### Being a Community Member